jribben/EECS351_Group15/README.md

 **Classifier Training and Selection**
 1. Use of the Matlab Classification Learner App is skipped in the demo.
 Trained models already exist in the folder
 2. Trained models are listed as Weiner_SVM.mat and Weiner_Tree.mat
+3. Models for other filters exist, but are skipped for the demo

 **Classifier Testing**
 1. Open demo2.m and run (under 5 seconds)
-2. The trained models are called with input of Weiner_Test.mat
+2. The trained models are called with input test data Weiner_Test.mat
 3. Accuracies of both models are reported in the temrinal.